regisely/bovcrawler/README.md

 ﻿# bovcrawler

 *bovcrawler* is a crawler for BM&FBOVESPA daily equity prices, volume and other relevant data.
-It is written in Python 2.7.
+It is written in Python 3+.
 You can clone the repository by running:

 ```shell
 git clone https://github.com/regisely/bovcrawler.git
 ```

-Then you can have a list of the arguments for the `bovcrawler.py` script with:
+You can have a list of the arguments for the `bovcrawler.py` script with:

 ```shell
 python bovcrawler.py